elliptic1/TestNewsApp/README.md

-# Jetnews sample
+# MiniNews sample
-Jetnews is a sample news reading app, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+MiniNews is a sample news reading app, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
 The goal of the sample is to showcase the current UI capabilities of Compose.